nhsconnect/integration-adaptors/mhs/running-mhs-adaptor-locally.md

     - git bash (to run .sh files below)
 * Set up Environment variable:
 `export BUILD_TAG='latest'`
 * Run the `./build.sh` script found in the top level directory of this project.
-This will build the follwoing docker containers which are required to run the MHS Adaptor locally.
+This will build the following docker containers which are required to run the MHS Adaptor locally.
     - Inbound service (An HTTP endpoint which spine communicates request back to you on)
     - Outbound service (An HTTP endpoint which you submit requests for spine on)